 Punica granatum, or the pomegranate tree, can be a lovely addition to your collection.
-This tree is best known for its bright red fruit, which is quite distinctive; the seeds (technically an aril) burst with a juice that has a strong and unique taste and are filled with antioxidants that may produce significant health benefits (see below).
+This tree is best known for its bright red fruit, which is quite distinctive; the seeds (technically an aril) burst with a juice that has a strong and unique taste and is filled with antioxidants that may produce significant health benefits.
 The flowers are also stunning and last for months.

 The Dwarf Varieties

 These are small enough to be considered large shrubs and are best suited for container gardening.
 However, some of these varieties are ornamental, so make sure you buy a variety that will produce fruit: for instance, the ‘Wonderful’ variety, which is extremely popular and available in many garden stores.
-Their fruits have a thick outer rind and are filled with juicy arils – though delicious, the juice stains, so be careful!
+Their fruits have a thick outer rind and are filled with juicy arils.

 Pomegranate trees need lots of sunshine every day to thrive, so make sure your tree’s container is in full sun.
-But if necessary (though it isn’t ideal) they can tolerate partial shade.
+If necessary (though it isn’t ideal), they can tolerate partial shade.

 Pomegranate trees will first start to regularly produce fruit around their fifth year.
 When they do, let the fruits mature to a deep red before you remove them – if the skin cracks, you’ve waited too long.
 For best results, snip the pomegranates off the tree with cutters rather than handpicking them.

 In general, this is an easy tree to grow in a container, especially once it’s fully mature and no longer requires much care.
 They don’t have any major pest or disease problems, although they are susceptible to blight – keep an eye on the leaves for discoloration.
 Remember also that pomegranate trees, even the tiny varieties like ‘Nana’, may require re-potting if they become rootbound or the roots have begun to protrude from the bottom of the container or the plant is looking cramped.